 Natural fibres are best known for their exclusive comfort, high tensile strength and biodegradable properties.
 The need of it are still on demand due to their cost effectiveness in industrial process including dying properties, light weight, production of new product and good mechanical properties compared with synthetic fibres (Ilyas & Sapuan et al., 2020; Ramesh and Deepa, 2018).
 They are produced from plant or animal sources.
 Among the natural fibres, those obtained from silkworms are best known as the queen of all fibres for their softness, elegance, durability, water absorbency, resistance to heat, superior dyeing efficiency, and luminance.
 Fabrics made using fine silk thread can be a symbol of royal patronage.
 According to Meyer (2000), silk is used in the making of luxury and decorative items, garments, and essential parts of various musical instruments.
 However, there must be no compromise on the quality of the product, so that the forward movement of sericulture-based natural products towards sustainable fashion and the promotion of cultural heritage can be enhanced worldwide.

 The art of rearing silkworms for the production of protein fibre called silk involves four stages, and it takes 50 -60 days for one complete cycle (Banno et al., 2010) and cultivation of silk using Bombyx mori dates back to around 3000 - 2700 BCE in China (Barber, 1992).
-More than 400 species of the silkworm have been documented so far, a few species, such as Mulberry, Tasar, Eri, Muga, Anaphe, Fagara, Mussel silks, etc., are known for the commercial silk production and among them, Bombyx mori or Mulberry silk plays a pivotal role in the production of around 90% of the world's silk.
+More than 400 species of the silkworm have been documented so far, a few species, such as Mulberry, Tasar, Eri, Muga, Anaphe, Fagara, Mussel silks, etc., are known for the commercial silk production and among them, B. mori or Mulberry silk plays a pivotal role in the production of around 90% of the world's silk.
 Although the total silk volume in the market is less than 1%, its value and importance are increasing day by day.
 So China, the major silk-producing country, earned more than US$3 billion (Babu, 2019).
 Although India has become the second-largest producer of silk, most of it is consumed within the country.
 Thus, India must give special attention to the production of high-quality silk to gain a significant economic advantage in the international market.

 India produced 38,913 metric tons (MT) of silk, employing approximately 9.76 million people in rural and semi-urban areas during the 2023-24 fiscal year.
 The sericulture activities in India are spread across 52,360 villages.
 Major silk-producing states in the country are Andhra Pradesh, Assam, Bihar, Gujarat, Jammu and Kashmir, Karnataka, Chhattisgarh, Maharashtra, Tamil Nadu, Uttar Pradesh and West Bengal.
 Karnataka contributed around